nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 Check the capability of FHIR server
 -----------------------------------

-We can check the capability of the FHIR server by sending request to :code:`[base]/metadata` API.
+We can check the capability of the FHIR server by sending a request to :code:`[base]/metadata` API.
 We started the server of FHIR layer locally, so :code:`[base]` here is :code:`localhost:8080`.

-Open Hoppscotch website (https://hoppscotch.io/), check the screenshot below and do the following steps:
+Open Hoppscotch website (https://hoppscotch.io/), check the screenshot below, and do the following steps:

 1. Use HTTP method :code:`GET`
 2. Fill URL box with :code:`http://localhost:8080/metadata`